bdaynard/ExternalApiRateLimiter/README.md

 Finally, in order to better simulate what would work in a distrubted system, particuarly if this service was needed to scale horizontally, I've added Redis using the [aspnetcore-redis-rate-limiting](https://github.com/cristipufu/aspnetcore-redis-rate-limiting) extension for the rate limiting middleware.
+This middleware also ensures key cleanup, using the Window option provided as the lifetime of the key.
 As a result, you'll need to be running Redis in order to use the service.

 # Contents